byt3n33dl3/Offshore/docs/usage.md

 On Linux and other UNIX-like systems, the behavior of the handlers for the following signals are overridden:

-- `SIGHUP`: Upon receiving `SIGHUP`, trojan will stop the service, reload the config, and restart the service.
+- `SIGHUP`: Upon receiving `SIGHUP`, offshore will stop the service, reload the config, and restart the service.
 All existing connections are dropped.
-As a side effect, if trojan is left in the background of a shell, it will not exit when the shell exits.
+As a side effect, if offshore is left in the background of a shell, it will not exit when the shell exits.
-- `SIGUSR1`: Upon receiving `SIGUSR1`, trojan will reload the certificate and private key of the `SSL` server.
+- `SIGUSR1`: Upon receiving `SIGUSR1`, offshore will reload the certificate and private key of the `SSL` server.
 No existing connections are dropped, and the new certificate doesn't affect these connections.

 Make sure your [config file](config) is valid.
-Configuring trojan is not trivial: there are several ideas you need to understand and several pitfalls you might fall into.
-Unless you are an expert, you shouldn't configure a trojan server all by yourself.
+Configuring offshore is not trivial: there are several ideas you need to understand and several pitfalls you might fall into.
+Unless you are an expert, you shouldn't configure a offshore server all by yourself.

-Here, we will present a list of things you should do before you start a trojan server:
+Here, we will present a list of things you should do before you start a offshore server:

 - setup an `HTTP` server and make it useful in some sense (to deceive `GFW`).
 - register a domain name for your server.
 - Apply for or self-sign (**NOT RECOMMENDED**) an `SSL` certificate.
 - Correctly write the [config file](config).

-[Shadowsocks SIP003](https://shadowsocks.org/en/spec/Plugin.html) is supported by trojan, but it is added as an experimental feature and is not standard at all, so it will not be documented here.
+[Shadowsocks SIP003](https://shadowsocks.org/en/spec/Plugin.html) is supported by offshore, but it is added as an experimental feature and is not standard at all, so it will not be documented here.

 [Homepage](.) | [Prev Page](build)